 - Publicly share data about the percentage of school leaders and teachers of color compared to the district’s population to identify gaps in recruitment and retention strategies.

-- Establish hiring goals and offer professional development opportunities for district staff to ensure that district hiring practices eliminate racial bias and discrimination through transparent and explicit hiring criteria, advertisements of job openings to diverse communities, and an interview and selection process that begins in the spring.
+- Establish interview quotas and hiring goals and offer professional development opportunities for district staff to ensure that district hiring practices eliminate racial bias and discrimination through transparent and explicit hiring criteria, advertisements of job openings to diverse communities, and an interview and selection process that begins in the spring.

-- Establish partnerships with minority-serving institutions, other institutions of higher education that serve a large number of minority students, and local civil rights organizations to recruit diverse teacher candidates.
+- Establish partnerships with minority-serving institutions, other institutions of higher education that serve a large number of minority students, local civil rights organizations, and other community institutions to recruit diverse teacher candidates.

-- Design career ladders to encourage, fund, and support paraprofessionals and educational aides to become teachers.
+- Design career ladders and financial assistance opportunities to encourage and support paraprofessionals, educational aides, after-school staff, and other district staff to become teachers.

 - Offer incentives for high school graduates to return as teachers after receiving the appropriate credentials and preparation.